 Not only are our bodies vastly made up of water but so is our brain, 80% to be exact.
 When you become dehydrated that results in water loss around the brain tissue.
 This can then cause brain shrinkage and then pain that surrounds the brain-also known as your headache.

 Being dehydrated also decreases the blood flow as well as oxygen to our brains.
+Medical News Today says that dehydration headaches can occur at the front, side, back, or all over the head.
 So consider drinking a glass or two of water before immediately going for a bottle of painkillers.
 If hydrating doesn’t relieve the pain consider consulting your doctor.

 The color of your urine is an easy indicator to show whether or not you are drinking enough water.
 A good rule of thumb is to keep in mind the lighter the color of your urine, the more hydrated you are and vise versa.